-- " Australian Government commits a minimum of \$10 million per year dedicated to palliative care and end of life research. - " Immediately establish a Palliative Care National Minimum Data Set for health, aged care (residential and home care) and paediatrics. - " Immediately increase funding for the Australian Institute of Health and Welfare (AIHW) and state and territory governments to support increased data collection in palliative care and aged care, including the development of data sets. - " Improved data collection on the specialist palliative care nursing workforce.
+- " Australian Government commits a minimum of \$10 million per year dedicated to palliative care and end of life research, this will be particularly important with voluntary assisted dying legislation being implemented or progressed across all states and territories. - " Establish a Palliative Care National Minimum Data Set for health, aged care (residential and home care) and paediatrics. - " Provide funding for the Australian Institute of Health and Welfare (AIHW) and state and territory governments to support increased data collection in palliative care and aged care, including the development of data sets. - " Improved data collection on the specialist palliative care nursing workforce

-IMMEDIATE 2022-2024 SHORT TO MEDIUM TERM 2025-2027 INVESTMENT Communication Campaigns " Immediately increase funding to improve community awareness around death, dying and palliative care, including: - Funding for Palliative Care Australia to continue the Palliative Care: Its More than you Think Campaign extending radio and TV advertisements across Australia, including all capital cities. - Education on understanding what palliative care can be and what should happen when accessing palliative care. " Communication campaign for health providers to better promote the use of the palliative care section of the Pharmaceutical Benefits Scheme (PBS).
-Carer Support " A separate expedited assessment process at Services Australia for carers of people with life-limiting or terminal illness that allows carers to receive payments quickly. " Increased investment in respite services for people receiving palliative care and carers, including planned and emergency respite (paediatric and adult). " Improved access to timely in-home support including services, equipment, information, education and resources. " Early identification of carers' emotional and physical health needs, including during bereavement.
-Paediatric " A fully funded paediatric palliative care peak body. " A fully funded Paediatric palliative care action plan.
+IMMEDIATE 2022-2024 SHORT TO MEDIUM TERM 2025-2027 Advocacy " Fund PCA for \$1.2 million over 3 years in core peak funding to support its advocacy for palliative care.
+This advocacy is critical to drive national improvements in, and access to, palliative care. " Immediately increase funding to improve community awareness around death, dying, grief and palliative care, including: -Funding for Palliative Care Australia to extend radio and TV public awareness advertisements across Australia, including all capital cities. -Education on understanding what palliative care can be and what should happen when accessing palliative care.
+INVESTMENT " Communication campaign for health providers to better promote the use of the palliative care section of the Pharmaceutical Benefits Scheme (PBS).
+VESTI Carer Support Ž " A separate expedited assessment process at Services Australia for carers of people with life-limiting or terminal illness that allows carers to receive payments quickly. " Increased investment in respite services for people receiving palliative care and carers, including planned and emergency respite (paediatric and adult). " Improved access to timely in-home support including services, equipment (including an assessment by an Occupational Therapist), information, education and resources. " Early identification of carers' emotional and physical health needs, including during bereavement.
+Paediatric " Implement the Paediatric Palliative Care National Action Plan.